Oita Bank Dome

 Remember there’s also a 45-minute bus ride out to the stadium from Oita Station, see here for stadium access details.

 Oita has a small airport with flights from Tokyo (90 mins), Osaka (1 hour), and Incheon (Korea, 90 mins).
-Use Skyscanner to search for flights.
+Use Kayak to search for flights.

 Note that if you stay in Fukuoka for a match at Oita getting back should be fine for afternoon matches (Australia v Uruguay and the QFs), but the last train to Fukuoka leaves at 21:43 so it’s pretty dodgy for getting back to Fukuoka after the NZ v Canada and Wales v Fiji matches due to the later kick off times.